Slab Leak Repair Services in Collin County and Denton, Texas

 Mold or mildew growing in your home’s basement or near the foundation could be a sign of a slab leak.
 Trapped water creates the perfect environment for mold and mildew, which if not handled properly, can lead to the problem spreading.
 Mold and mildew can create a hazardous environment for individuals with respiratory issues, such as asthma.

 Other signs of a slab leak include visible damage, such as cracks, holes, sinking, or areas that are really hot or cold.
 Extreme fluctuations of temperature at the slab are often signs of a leak within the septic system.

 Slab Leak Detection and Repair Services

-If you suspect your home is suffering from a slab leak, it is imperative to immediately contact your trusted plumbing professionals at Bewley Plumbing, LLC.
+If you suspect your home is suffering from a slab leak, it is imperative to immediately contact your trusted plumbing professionals at Bewley Plumbing.
 Our team will arrive quickly and use a high-tech camera to pinpoint the exact location of your slab leak.
 We then make a plan to repair the leaking pipe or septic system.
 If needed, we can also replace old plumbing that may be past saving and protect your home from future leaks.

 No matter what kind of leak or plumbing problem you face, you can trust that the team at Bewley Plumbing can handle it!
 We know the importance of getting slab leaks and water leaks under control as quickly as possible which is why we offer quick response times and do not stop until the problem is solved.
 Contact our team today for more information on our services or to schedule an appointment!